byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 ### Body Geometry

-To do so, we begin by defining a matrix of coordinates for the duct and another for the centerbody geometries, for example:
+We begin by defining a matrix of coordinates for the duct and another for the centerbody geometries, for example:

 ```@example dfdc
 duct_coordinates = [